free-audio/clap/spec.rst

 Shell plugins
 ~~~~~~~~~~~~~

-A single dynamic library can contains multiple plugins.
+A single dynamic library can contains multiple clap plugins.
 To list them, you have to call ``clap_create`` with an index of 0 and increment
 the index until you reach ``plugin_count``.
 ``clap_create`` returns ``NULL`` if the plugin creation failed or if